 LineageOS has been around longer than just about any other custom Android OS.
 Originally known as CyanogenMod, Lineage is meant to work on a wide range of phones.
 It has an easy to use interface, and has broad support by developers.
 The main flaw with Lineage is the phone’s bootloader must remain unlocked.
 That means if a skilled hacker gained physical access to your phone, they could potentially install malicious software or access data stored on your phone.
 However this seems like an incredibly unlikely scenario to us – most phone thieves just want to wipe your phone and resell it for a quick buck.
 However if you are under surveillance from state actors, it may be something to consider.

-Grab a copy of our free guide with dozens of google alternatives.
+Grab our free guide five easy ways to reclaim your digital freedom.
 You’ll also get our newsletter with the latest privacy news and tips, plus a bonus with the purchase of any phone.

 GrapheneOS is designed to provide the highest possible level of security.
 That means the bootloader is locked, and there are other improvements like memory hardening and app sandboxing.
 So what’s the issue?
 GrapheneOS does not allow you to run Google Play Services.
 There is another app called MicroG which imitates Google Play Services, and fools some apps that depend on them.
 But with GrapheneOS, MicroG is missing some of its key functionality (what’s called signature spoofing).
 While most apps will work fine, there are a few that either have limited functionality or don’t work at all without a proper version of MicroG.